 Karting also falls within this budget; a complete, ready-to-race kart and spares can be bought second-hand for between £1000 and £2500.
 Again, you will need a trailer, van or other method to get it to race meetings.

 As an alternative to driving, this budget will allow you to compete in one of the many club level stage rally championships as a driver or co-driver.
 Your main cost is a contribution to the entry fee, and for many multi-venue stage rally events, you will need to buy a set of the organisers’ route notes.
 An average forest rally entry fee is around £550 per event, and route notes are in the region of £50 per rally.
 Your other costs include petrol to and from the event, and accommodation.

 You could start circuit racing, while on the drag racing front you have the budget to buy a second-hand drag racer for the Pro E.T. series, which will entail tearing down the strip in around 10 seconds.

 I have £10,000 – what can I do?

 With this budget you could buy a fully prepared second-hand competition car.

-If you prefer Rallying, Vauxhall Novas, Peugeot 106s and the like are available second-hand for around £2,500 to £4,000.
-Entries for single-venue events on private land start at about £200 while forest events such as the BTRDA Gold Star series are more expensive at £450 upwards per event.
-But don't forget that in Rallying there is a co-driver to share the costs with.
+If you prefer stage rallying, Nissan Micras, Vauxhall Novas, Peugeot 106s and the like are available second-hand for £1,000 upwards.
+Entries for single-venue events on private land start at about £220 while forest events tend to cost £550 upwards per event to enter.
+But don't forget that in rallying there is a co-driver to share the costs with.